sfdaTudur/Neural-Approximation-of-Dynamical-System-Flows/harmonic_oscillators/FlowTransformer/README.md

 **Output**

 This repository includes the final results of the transformer width experiment run on Isambard-AI.
 For this experiment, the tokenization radius was set to 5.
 Training states were sampled uniformly by volume from a ball of radius 0.5, and test states sampled from a ball of radius 5.
+The training dataset size was 100000, and the test dataset size 10000.
 State coordinates were quantized into 256 bins.
 The number of transformer layers and attention heads were fixed at 2 and 4 respectively.
 The aggregated numerical results are available in width_vs_mse.csv .
 A plot of (width, MSE) is shown below:

 [![Transformer width vs test MSE](width_vs_mse.png)](width_vs_mse.png)